KristinaSalontaji/example/README.md

 # example
-This is an example repository but edited
+This is an example repository but even better